yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_get_all_catalog_applications.rst

 WorkingDirectory     | By default, this path is the same as the path in the ApplicationPath
                      | field.
 To run the application from a different directory, add an
                      | absolute path to this field.
+Description          | This is the description that shows in your user's workspace.
 Compressedb64Icon    | The compressed application icon in Base64 format.
 This is for
                      | displaying the icon in the UI.
 CommandLineParams    | The command line parameters for the app at startup.